TR0JNN/UTY/README.md

 _________

-This is just a basic Internal Cheat for **Idle Slayer**, nothing much but still work pretty good!
+| This is just a basic Internal Cheat for **Idle Slayer**, nothing much but still work pretty good!

 ## How to Launch:

-//THOSE STEPS ARE FOR **PROCESS HACKER** IF U USE A DIFFERENT INJECTOR THOSE STEPS CAN BE DIFFERENT!\\
+| THOSE STEPS ARE FOR **PROCESS HACKER** IF U USE A DIFFERENT INJECTOR THOSE STEPS CAN BE DIFFERENT!

 	Install A Injector (Some Options Down!)
 	Open Idle Slayer